mjtsai1974/DevBlog/_posts/2018-05-25-intro-cond-prob.md

 >=$P(N_{1}\vert (N_{2}\cap N_{3}\cap ...\cap N_{m}))\cdot P(N_{2}\vert (N_{3}\cap ...\cap N_{m}))\cdot ...\cdot P(N_{m-1}\vert N_{m})\cdot P(N_{m})$

 ### <font color="RoyalBlue">Example</font>: Illustration By Fuel Residence Time For <font color="DeepSkyBlue">Extension</font>
->If we are given the same condition to the engine containing a combustion chamber in it, we'd like to estimate the probability of the particle stay over 1 seconds will stay over 10 seconds.
+>If we are given the same condition to the engine containing a combustion chamber in it, we'd like to estimate <font color="OrangeRed">the probability of the particle stay over 1 seconds will stay over 10 seconds</font>.
 >
 ><font color="OrangeRed">Suppose the chemical particle still left at 10-th second is the final one molecular</font>, and the probability of such chemical reaction is in [exponential distribution]({{ site.github.repo }}{{ site.baseurl }}/2018/01/24/intro-exp-dist/), the probability of $R_{t}$, $P(R_{t})$=$e^{-t}$.
 >